 Yesterday, Senator Barbara Boxer had an op-ed at the Huffington Post about, among other related issues, the nonexistant threat that women will be denied birth control to treat medical conditions as a result of the Hobby Lobby decision.
 I personally know someone who works for a religious organization that doesn't cover contraception, but is nonetheless on the pill for a medical condition and gets it covered.
-Medicines frequently have multiple uses and it is not hard for insurance companies and religious employers to make these distinctions.
-They do it all the time.

 Senate Democrats are questioning a statement made by former Republican senator Chuck Hagel that the “Jewish lobby intimidates a lot of people” in Washington.
 The comment has resurfaced now that Hagel is rumored to be Barack Obama’s top choice to head the Pentagon.
 He used the term in a 2008 interview.